 Pros of using a nanny agency

-- Backup care options: What happens if your new nanny doesn’t work out?
+- Backup care options.
+What happens if your new nanny doesn’t work out?
 Many agencies will find you a replacement within the first three months.
-Stolov suggests asking the nanny agency if they provide backup care in the form of temporary nannies to fill in if the first nanny isn’t a good fit.
+Ask the nanny agency if they provide backup care in the form of temporary nannies to fill in if the first nanny isn’t a good fit.
 Online services don’t usually replace nannies for free, but with your subscription, you have the option to search and choose another one anytime.

 Considerations when using a nanny agency

-- Price: All of these great offerings do come at a price.
-Nanny agencies typically charge anywhere from $900 to $4,000, depending on your location and what type of nanny you are hiring.
+- Price.
+All of these great offerings do come at a price.
+Prices vary, depending on things like location, but for reference, at Westside Nannies, there’s a $500 engagement fee required before you begin your search, and there’s also a placement fee, which is about 18% of the nanny’s annual salary.
+In some cases, nanny agencies can charge up to $4,000.
 You should discuss the agency’s fee structure early in the process so you aren’t surprised by upfront registration fees, placement fees when you hire a nanny or additional charges later on down the road.